retrotheft/show-and-svelte/README.md

 </style>
 ```

-If you want syntax highlighting, you will need to install `highlight.js` and configure a **HighlightProvider** to set the `hljs` context.
-It sounds more difficult than it is.
+If you want syntax highlighting, you will need to install `highlight.js` and set up the `hljs` context.

 ### Syntax Highlighting